qrman/qrman.github.io/_posts/2015-08-28-callback_hell_completablefuture_ftw.markdown

 }
 {% endhighlight %}

-Such code is even hard to display in blog post [sic!].
+Such code is even dificult to display in a blog post [sic!].

-What is happening here? **Poland is World best country in Hammer Throwing** (that also could be the end of the post :) ).
+What is happening here? **Poland is World best country in Hammer Throwing** (which could also be the end of this post) :).
 We want to register 3 players in Hammer Throw Tournament.
 After registering we are checking that everything is ok.

-Code looks ugly.
-My ```HammerThrowTournament``` class in every method takes Handler as parameter which is passed into ```RedisClient``` and is executed when Redis operation ends.
-To be sure that one operation comes after another we create classic example of Callback Hell.
+That code looks ugly.
+My ```HammerThrowTournament``` class in every method takes a Handler as a parameter which is passed into ```RedisClient``` and is executed when Redis operation ends.
+To be sure that one operation comes after another we end up with classic example of Callback Hell.
 Is there anything we can do with such code?

 ### CompletableFuture FTW ###